 🔪 How To Make Spanakopita With Puff Pastry?

-Step Three: In a large bowl, stir together the eggs, ricotta cheese, feta cheese, salt, black pepper, and dill weed.
-Stir the cheese mixture into the spinach mixture until well blended.
+- Step 3: In a large mixing bowl, combine the eggs, ricotta, crumbled feta, salt, pepper, and dill.
+Stir in the cooled spinach mixture until everything is well combined.

-Step Four: Place one baking sheet of puff pastry in the bottom of the prepared baking dish.
+- Step 4: Lay one sheet of puff pastry in the bottom of your prepared baking dish.

-Step Six: Brush with the remaining olive oil.
-Bake for 40 minutes or until the puff pastry is golden brown.
+- Step 7: Bake for 35–40 minutes, or until the pastry is golden brown and puffed.

 👩🍳 Expert Tips